A Hybrid Gas-Kinetic Scheme and Discrete Velocity Method for Continuum and Rarefied Flows: Introduction

 To address such multiscale flows, the unified gas‑kinetic scheme (UGKS) was proposed in 2010 ~\cite{XU20107747, Huang_Xu_Yu_2012, Huang_Xu_Yu_2013}.
 UGKS employs the integral solution of the Boltzmann equation based on the Bhatnagar–Gross–Krook (BGK)~\cite{BGK1954} or the BGK-Shakhov models~\cite{Shakhov1968, Xu8145382} to construct the time‑dependent gas distribution function at the cell interface.
 The resulting distribution function couples particle transport and collision effects and is subsequently used to evaluate numerical fluxes.
 Owing to the coexistence of equilibrium and non‑equilibrium components in the distribution function, UGKS naturally recovers the Navier–Stokes solutions in the continuum regime~\cite{LIU2016305, LIUModified, CHEN201552} while accurately capturing rarefaction effects in free‑molecular flows~\cite{LIU201496}.
 Therefore, UGKS constitutes a multiscale approach applicable across all Knudsen number regimes.
 Over the past fifteen years, UGKS has been widely adopted to analyze a broad spectrum of flow problems.
 To enhance its computational efficiency, various extensions of UGKS~\cite{Guo2021}, including implicit~\cite{ZHU2019190, ZHU201616}, adaptive~\cite{Long2024, CHEN20126643}, multi-grid~\cite{Zhu2017} and memory-saving~\cite{ZHANG2025109684} formulations, have been developed.
 In addition, the discrete unified gas-kinetic scheme (DUGKS) provides another unified kinetic framework for multiscale gas flow simulations~\cite{Guo2013, Shan2020}.

 However, UGKS and DUGKS are slightly computationally intensive due to the evaluation of the time-dependent distribution function at the cell interface.
 Over the last decade, several efficient hybrid and multiscale approaches have been proposed~\cite{Chen2016, ZHANG2025108367}.
-Wu et al.~\cite{ZHU2021110091, WuLei2020} proposes the general synthetic iterative scheme (GSIS) to accelerate the solution of the Boltzmann equation in multiscale gas flows, especially in near‑continuum regimes.
+Kolobov et al.~\cite{KOLOBOV2007589} employed domain decomposition algorithms to separate rarefied and continuum flow regions.
+In the rarefied regime, a direct solution of the Boltzmann equation is used, while kinetic schemes are applied in the continuum regime.
+The results demonstrate the high computational efficiency of the unified flow solver.
+Wu et al.~\cite{ZHU2021110091, WuLei2020} proposed the general synthetic iterative scheme (GSIS) to accelerate the solution of the Boltzmann equation in multiscale gas flows, especially in near‑continuum regimes.
 Yang et al.~\cite{Yang2018, YANG2019738} developed an improved DVM that blends the Navier–Stokes (NS) flux with the DVM flux using the physical collision time as a weighting parameter.
 In the continuum limit, the NS flux becomes dominant, whereas in the rarefied limit, the scheme reduces to the conventional DVM, thereby exhibiting the asymptotic‑preserving property.
 However, the incorporation of the NS flux requires an explicit discretization of the Navier–Stokes equations, which increases the difficulty of solver development.
 To circumvent this limitation, Yuan et al.~\cite{YUAN2021105473, Zhang2023} proposed a multiscale DVM in which the interface flux is decomposed into equilibrium and non‑equilibrium components.
 The non‑equilibrium flux is evaluated in the same manner as in the conventional DVM, while the equilibrium flux is further split into an Euler flux and a kinetic flux vector splitting (KFVS) flux to enhance numerical stability.
 These two contributions are balanced through a numerical collision time and the physical local time step (similar to DUGKS).
 A series of benchmark tests have demonstrated the effectiveness of this multiscale approach across different flow regimes.